Rolling containers and their application scenarios

 # Custom Mode

-List scrolling is often combined with special layout capabilities, such as auto-capping when scrolling to the top sticky Effect, or waterfall flow layout.
+List scrolling is often used in conjunction with special layout capabilities, such as theeffect when scrolling to the top, sticky, or waterfall layout.

-list-view The effect of a component is equivalent to the list pattern, and you can write it any way you want if you don't need these special layout capabilities.
+The effect of the list-viewcomponent is equivalent to the list pattern, and if these special layout capabilities are not required, they can be written arbitrarily.

 <scroll-view type="custom" scroll-y>